OpenLearningPortal/asp.net-core-from-the-ground-up/chapter1.md

 .NET CORE supports built in package management where your dependencies or versioning can be easily managed . .NET Core runtime  or asp.net core can be aquired using a direct installation or as nuget package. e.g. Microsoft.NETCore .

-This allows you to optimize your app to include just the NuGet packages you need